NCAA Basketball (series)

-The NCAA Basketball (formerly NCAA March Madness) series was a college basketball game which was published by EA Sports from 1998 until 2009.
-After EA Sports' rival publisher 2K Sports cancelled its own college basketball game, College Hoops, in 2008, EA changed the name of the series from NCAA March Madness to NCAA College Basketball.
+NCAA Basketball (formerly NCAA March Madness) is a series of college basketball video games that was published by EA Sports from 1998 until 2009.
+After EA Sports' rival publisher 2K Sports cancelled its own college basketball game, College Hoops, in 2008, EA changed the name of the series from NCAA March Madness to NCAA Basketball.
 The series was discontinued on February 10, 2010.

 It was released on PlayStation, PlayStation 2, Xbox, Xbox 360 and PlayStation 3.

 Like other games based on NCAA sports, it could not feature the players' names (as that is against NCAA policy/rules), so only the players' numbers were used in the rosters.
 Users were able to edit the rosters, putting in the correct names for each team if they wished to do so.
 Many player last names were built into the in-game commentary, like in the NBA Live series.

 Verne Lundquist, Brad Nessler, and Gus Johnson lent their voices for play-by-play in the games at various times.
 Lundquist was the original announcer, with Nessler taking over in the mid-2000s and Johnson joining him for the most recent game in the series.
 Bill Raftery and Dick Vitale were analysts.
 Raftery originally worked with Lundquist on their games and returned to work alongside Johnson for CBS-branded games in NCAA Basketball 10, while Vitale and Nessler joined the series at the same time.

+On June 30, 2025, EA Sports announced the return of the series.
+However, it was scrapped out on September 5, 2025, as schools have chosen to work on 2K Sports instead.

 Games

 NCAA March Madness 98

 NCAA March Madness 98 is the 1997 installment in the NCAA March Madness series.
-It was released on February 28, 1998 for the PlayStation.
-Former Wake Forest player and retired San Antonio Spurs player Tim Duncan the now Naismith Memorial Basketball Hall of Famer is featured on the cover.
+It was released on February 28, 1998, for the PlayStation.
+Former Wake Forest player and retired San Antonio Spurs player Tim Duncan is featured on the cover.

 NCAA March Madness 99

 NCAA March Madness 99 is the 1998 installment in the NCAA March Madness series.
-It was released on December 18, 1998 for the PlayStation.
+It was released on December 18, 1998, for the PlayStation.
 Former North Carolina player Antawn Jamison is featured on the cover.